Creating New Shipments

 - On-Demand – The shipment's start location does not have a regular, scheduled collection.
-As such, the shipment is intended to be allocated to an ad-hoc service and will require the Portal to book a bespoke collection.
+As such, the shipment is intended to be allocated to an ad-hoc service and will require Ship to book a bespoke collection.

 Use the radio buttons to Select a unit system.
 You can select either Metric (cm / kg) or Imperial (in / lb).
-The Portal uses the selected unit system throughout the rest of the shipment creation process.
+Ship uses the selected unit system throughout the rest of the shipment creation process.

 Select a Currency from the drop-down list.
-The Portal uses the selected currency throughout the rest of the shipment creation process.
+Ship uses the selected currency throughout the rest of the shipment creation process.